ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Retrieve All Public Keys in the Group {#sec-key-retrieval-all}

-In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request public keys and roles of all the group members, by sending a CoAP GET request to the /ace-group/GROUPNAME/pub-key endpoint at the KDC, where GROUPNAME is the group name, and formatted as defined in {{pubkey-get}}.
+In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request the public keys, roles and node identifiers of all the current group members, by sending a CoAP GET request to the /ace-group/GROUPNAME/pub-key endpoint at the KDC, where GROUPNAME is the group name, and formatted as defined in {{pubkey-get}}.

 {{fig-public-key-3}} gives an overview of the exchanges mentioned above, while {{fig-public-key-4}} shows an example of such an exchange.